 \begin{Proposition} A smooth and proper variety over a field of characteristic zero satisfies $b_1(X)=2h^{0,1}(X)$. \end{Proposition}

-For curves and Abelian varieties over arbitrary fields the numbers $b_1$, $h^{1,0}$ and $h^{0,1}$ are precisely as over the complex numbers.
-On the other hand, over fields of positive characteristic \begin{enumerate} \item there do exist surfaces with $h^{0,1}>b_1/2$, i.e., with non-reduced Picard schemes, see \cite{Igusa OpenProblems} and \cite{Serre Mexico}. \end{enumerate}
+For curves and Abelian varieties over arbitrary fields, $b_1$, $h^{1,0}$ and $h^{0,1}$ are precisely as over the complex numbers.
+On the other hand, over fields of positive characteristic, \begin{enumerate} \item there do exist surfaces with $h^{0,1}>b_1/2$, i.e., with non-reduced Picard schemes, see \cite{Igusa OpenProblems} and \cite{Serre Mexico}. \end{enumerate}

 In \cite[Lecture 27]{Mumford Curves}, the non-reducedness of $\Pic^0(X)$ is related to non-trivial Bockstein operations $\beta_n$ from subspaces of $H^1(X,\OO_X)$ to quotients of $H^2(X,\OO_X)$.
-In particular, a smooth projective variety with $h^2(X,\OO_X)=0$ has a reduced $\Pic^0(X)$, which applies, e.g., to curves.
+In particular, a smooth projective variety with $h^2(X,\OO_X)=0$ has a reduced $\Pic^0(X)$, which applies, for example, to curves.
 In the case of surfaces, a quantitative analysis of which classes can have non-reduced Picard schemes has been carried out in \cite{Liedtke Picard}.